 When our children were young, they always found stockings filled on December 6, St. Nicholas Day.
-It was a custom in my wife’s Polish family which originated in Prussia where the peasantry was Slavic and the aristocrats German.
+It was a custom in my wife’s Polish family which originated in the north.
 I’m told that Poles from southern parts of the country are mystified by this.

 Today is St. Nicholas Day.
 A traditional Catholic Feast Day in the West, it celebrates the day Nikolaos of Myra, the Greek Bishop of Myra in Asia Minor died in 346.
 He is one of the most important Saints in the Orthodox tradition as well and is venerated in Greece and especially in Russia where he is the national patron.
 The bishop was considered a vigorous defender of what became orthodox belief after the Council of Nicaea in 325.
 As legend has it, Nicholas actually slapped the Presbyter Arius, the leader of a minority who held a crypto-unitarian theology.

 Despite this, Nicholas is best remembered in the west for his kindness to children and his gifts of alms to the poor.
 The major miracle attributed to him, told in many variations, is that he discovered the murder of three children by a butcher who was curing their bodies in a barrel to sell as ham.
 Nicholas discovered the ruse, had the villain arrested and then resurrected the innocent children.

 Nicholas came from a very wealthy family.
 Orphaned at an early age, he was raised by an uncle, also named Nicholas who was Bishop of Patara.
 Later the very devout young man began discretely using his wealth to make gifts to the poor.
 He supposedly did so anonymously, often by throwing purses of coins over garden walls or through open windows in the dead of night.